-The David Stirling Memorial, sometimes also called the SAS Memorial, has stood since 2002 on the Hill of Row, near Sir David's ancestral home, looking towards the Perthshire mountains.
+The David Stirling Memorial, sometimes also called the SAS Memorial, has stood since 2002 on the Hill of Row, near Sir David's ancestral home, looking towards the mountains of the southern Highlands.
 The B824, from Doune to Junction 11 on the M9, runs past it, and as a result it is easy to find and visit.

 At the start of World War II Stirling enlisted in the Scots Guards.
 In June 1940 he volunteered for the newly-formed No.8 Commando under Lt.
 Col. Robert Laycock.
 His unit was disbanded on 1 August 1941, leaving a frustrated Stirling convinced that there was an unrealised opportunity for a small, highly motivated and mobile force to cause considerable damage to the enemy.

 Stirling's determination led to the formation of a unit with the deliberately confusingly named, "L Detachment, Special Air Service Brigade" to help bolster a deception that the British had a parachute brigade based in North Africa.
 In initial raids SAS troopers were dropped off near their targets by the Long Range Desert Group and then attacked at night on foot.
 In early 1942 Stirling acquired a number of heavily armed jeeps to allow the SAS to carry out attacks much more swiftly.
 His commander at the time, Field Marshal Montgomery, was quoted as saying: "The boy Stirling is quite mad, quite, quite mad.
 However, in a war there is often a place for mad people."